stefan-loewe/mlb-docker/README.md

 ## Examples

-watch the Indians win in standard-definition
-`./run.sh -r 360p -d 2018-07-04 -t tor`
+watch the Toronto Blue Jays game from 2018-07-04 in standard-definition `./run.sh -r 360p -d 2018-07-04 -t tor`

-watch the Indians win today
+watch Cleveland's game of today
 `./run.sh -t cle`

-watch the Blue Jays loose in high-definition, with 60fps `./run.sh -r 720p_alt -d 2018-07-04 -t tor`
+watch the Blue Jays game in high-definition, with 60fps `./run.sh -r 720p_alt -d 2018-07-04 -t tor`

-watch the Blue Jays loose again in high-definition, 30fps, but be sure it's home game, as there hardly will be a 2nd half in the ninth inning
-`./run.sh -r 720p -d 2018-07-02 -t tor -o B9`
+watch the Blue Jays game in high-definition, 30fps, and start with the bottom of the 8th inning `./run.sh -r 720p -d 2018-07-02 -t tor -o B8`